oscar-foxtrot/posebrew-pose3d-coursework/est3d/further_research/README.md

-The other stuff that didn't really make its way into the coursework (experimental code).
+The other stuff that either didn't really make its way into the coursework (experimental code) or was used for analysis.
 Files for MotionBERT can be used in the following way:
 Clone this:
 https://github.com/Walter0807/MotionBERT